Many-Body Localization in the Age of Classical Computing: Status of MBL

 The Anderson models of various dimensionality provide examples of various types of critical scalings in disordered (and non-interacting) systems: i) single parameter scaling describes accurately the Anderson localization transition in 3D, ii) the Anderson model in 2D hosts a broad delocalized regime at finite $L$, which shrinks to a point $W=0$ in the thermodynamic limit, iii) the Anderson model on random regular graphs, which constitutes a particular realization of the $D \to \infty$ limit, features strong finite size drifts at the delocalized-localized crossover, which necessitate introduction of sub-leading corrections to the scaling.
 The finite size drifts for the latter model resemble, to a certain degree, the behavior at the ETH-MBL crossover in interacting many-body systems.
 Even though the known critical disorder strength $W_c$ for Anderson localization transition on random regular graphs simplifies the finite size analysis, the present-day numerical investigations of the Anderson model on random regular graphs arrive at inconsistent results, differing, for instance, by the value of the critical exponent $\nu$~\cite{Garcia-Mata22, Sierant23RRG}.
 This illustrates the formidable challenge of comprehending the critical features that may emerge at the ETH-MBL crossover in the interacting disordered many-body systems.

-In the following section \ref{sec:num}, we briefly outline numerical approaches typically employed in studies of ergodicity and MBL.
-A reader interested in physics of disordered quantum many-body may skip Sec.~\ref{sec:num}, and proceed directly to Sec.~\ref{sec:numerical}, in which we review numerical investigations of the ETH-MBL crossover in disordered many-body systems, providing concrete examples of the quantities which follow the general patterns described in the present section.
+In the following Section \ref{sec:num}, we briefly outline numerical approaches typically employed in studies of ergodicity and MBL.
+A reader interested in physics of disordered quantum many-body may skip Sec.~\ref{sec:num}, and proceed directly to Sec.~\ref{sec:numerical}, in which we review numerical investigations of the ETH-MBL crossover in disordered many-body systems, providing concrete examples of the quantities that follow the general patterns described in the present Section.
+Subsequently, we focus on unitary dynamics of disordered many-body systems in Sec.~\ref{sec:dynamics} and its relation to transport in Sec.~\ref{sec:trans}.
+In Table~\ref{table1}, we summarize the most important quantities employed in these considerations.